emptythevoid/wicdirect/README.md

 1.)
 If the CoreInterop Windows service isn't running, all requests to localhost:9999 will fail.

 2.)
-If the pinpad isn't attached, https://localhost:9999/Interop/ will return CoreInterop information, but the full GetVersionInformation link will fail
+If the pinpad isn't attached, https://localhost:9999/Interop/ will return CoreInterop information, but the full GetVersionInformation query will fail

 3.) localhost:9999 uses a self-signed cert.
 The WIC Direct installer generates the CA for this during install and adds it into the Windows Credential store.
 If this fails, you will get a self-signed security warning and the query will fail.